MintyRoma/MintyRoma/README.md

 - 👋 Hi, I’m @MintyRoma, I'm actualy student of TSU, Tula, Russia (If be honest I'm student of college of university)
 - 👀 Actualy I'm working in datacenter and I interested in networks, hardware, servers etc. (Shhhhhh...
 If you have some unused servers or network hardware - please contact me)
 - 🌱 I’m currently learning C#, Java...
 Yes I like this PLs.
-- 📫 How to reach me& Please give me holidays!
+- 📫 How to reach me?
+Please give me holidays!